sansalv/utu_chess_elo_system/README.md

 Use command `git clone` to clone this repository into your computer.
 After this, go to the home directory in terminal window with `cd utu_chess_elo_system` command.
 This is where everything is run.

-Setup and activate the virtual environmentwith:
+Setup and activate the virtual environment with:
 ```bash
 python -m venv .venv
 ./.venv/Scripts/activate